howonlee/mertonon/docs/roadmap.md

 - Suck teeth about sigfigs a lot properly
 - Still think at least the roberts-yaida ratio things are useful-ish... stick em in. "we got data, but its on our local machine" - lol, just lol
 - Deal with giganto-spam property tests
-- Multiplicative weight updating
-- Weight painter and modal changing
 - Get the video done
 - Full loss views, full input views
 - Other KPI's
 - Password reset
-- Cobj and weight histories, maybe intertwined with the general auditing, maybe not.
-With generates and all...
-- Stateful action testing, lol
 - Sidebar histories
 - Theory of value writeup
 - Theory of inequality writeup.
 I prolly need an invariance principle (like w/ the Gaussian measures on boolfuncs) for levy-stable stuff instead of just Gaussian to whack a Friedgut's thm out of it, to frolick around in neural net land, really
 - Theory of class writeup
+- Plugin system (both for CE and EE stuff).
+No third-party usage or docs intended yet
 - EE build separation
-- Editing data, lol
 - Crontab for adjustments
-- Total SQLite backend, to be self-contained (rdbms-serverless in the SQLite style, not the AWS style)
 - Undo / redo + soft deletes (use archive tables)
 - Periodization of budget and learning system (cronjob for the gradients and some emailing, etc)
-- Plugin system (both for CE and EE stuff).
-No third-party usage or docs intended yet
-- Low-touch paid option (Stripe integration on homepage - integration for paying to use Mertonon, not integrated into Mertonon, keygen impl, integrated licensing)
-- Stripe integration into Mertonon(for budgeting stuff)
-- EE: Whitelabelling

 - Cut alpha